You can configure a host to use a directory service such as Active Directory to manage users and groups.

 What to do next

-Use the vSphere Web Client to join a directory service domain.
+Join the host to a directory service domain.
 See Add a Host to a Directory Service Domain.
 For hosts that are provisioned with Auto Deploy, set up the vSphere Authentication Proxy.
 See Using vSphere Authentication Proxy.
 You can configure permissions so that users and groups from the joined Active Directory domain can access the vCenter Server components.
 For information about managing permissions, see Add a Permission to an Inventory Object.